jodavies/latticeboltzmann/README.md

 ### GPGPU
 GPUs provide a huge amount of memory bandwidth compared to what CPUs typically have available.
 By writing OpenCL kernels for the computation, we can easily run the code on many devices.
-In the following table the i5-2500K is running with 2 threads (the fastest configuration).
+In the following tables the i5-2500K is running with 2 threads (the fastest configuration).

+Lattice: 400x2000, 10,000 timesteps.
 | Device           | Runtime (s) DP | Speedup | Runtime (s) SP | Speedup |
 |:-----------------|:---------------|:--------|:---------------|:--------|
 | i5-2500K AVX     | 110.31         | 1.00    | 55.89          | 1.00    |